Gnurou/tagainijisho/README.md

 PARTICULAR PURPOSE.
 See the COPYING file for more details.

-Documentation is Copyright (C) 2010 Neil Caldwell & Alexandre Courbot, distributed under the Creative Commons Attribution-Share Alike 3.0 licence.
+Documentation is Copyright (C) 2010 Neil Caldwell & Alexandre Courbot, distributed under the Creative Commons Attribution-Share Alike 3.0 license.

 Features
 --------